• Artificial Intelligence

 With this in mind, we decided to examine AI in fintech software solutions and its potential impact on business processes and profitability.

-Credit Risk Scoring and Underwriting by AI in Fintech
+Credit Risk Scoring & Underwriting by AI in Fintech

 This means that credit risk is incredibly ripe for AI applications.
 It’s in high demand, it’s historically based on consumer data analysis, and it directly influences profitability.
 All of this is even truer for companies working exclusively in lending.